pombreda/director/docs/examples.rst

 Defining Help Text
 ------------------
-As you can see above, help text defined via a decorator in the decorators module called help.
-You can put whatever formatted string you want ... just make sure to be consistent for the sake of the user!
+As you can see above, help text defined via a decorator in the decorators module called general_help.
+Take a look at the decorators modules and use the decorator that makes most sense for you.

 Calling Actions
 ---------------